| |

 But this memory isn’t limited to how loud the show was.
 There was so much more to it than that.
 The Go-Go’s were fun in the sun.
 The music had one purpose and one purpose alone: to slap a smile on your face and make you move to the beat.
 The songs were beach balls that bounced up and down in the bluest of skies, punched to and fro, one fist to the next.

 As for the concert, there will never be another one like it.
 Can’t be.
 Life just doesn’t work that way.
 There can only be one first.
-As for the rest of the epilogue?
+As for the epilogue?
 The Go-Go’s broke up.
 And Reunited.
 And broke up again.
 The Chrysler is long gone, probably in pieces in some junk yard.
 And as for us, it takes airplanes for us to see one other now, all grown up in our adult lives.

 -G